Athichart/compro63-Contact_Management/README.md

 # compro63-Contact_Management
-This repo for showing progress in Contact Management project
+This repo for showing progress in Contact Management project C programming